-- 10.1 Where concern or complaint of abuse or poor practice is made there may be a number of types of investigation: - Criminal conducted by the Police. - Child Protection carried out by Social Care under section 47 of the Children Act 1989.

-- Adult Protection carried out by Social Care under Section 42 of the Care Act 2014. - Those that may be convened within a multi-agency process via the Designated Officer (LADO) arrangements. - British Gymnastics internal enquiry in accordance with Complaints and Disciplinary Policy.
-The Safeguarding Team will conduct any necessary enquiries deemed necessary.
-These may be in support of the above investigations and/or be in parallel with them or internally.
+- 10.1 Where concern or complaint of abuse or poor practice is made there may be a number of types of investigation: - Criminal conducted by the Police. - Child Protection carried out by Social Care under section 47 of the Children Act 1989. - Adult Protection carried out by Social Care under Section 42 of the Care Act 2014. - Those that may be convened within a multi-agency process via the Designated Officer (LADO) arrangements. - CPSU (NSPCC)